mfarache/jekyll-now/template/YYYY-MM-DD-Title-with-hyphen.md

 ---
 layout: post
 title: Deep dive on amazon lambdas
-tags: [ AWS, AWS Lambdas, S3, Jenkins, docker]
+tags: [ AWS, AWS Lambdas, AWS Elemental, encoding, ]
 ---

-The following post will attempt to go through best practices, networking and things to bear in mind while developing with AWS lambdas

-# Best practices

-+
+Quick summary on the recent announcements in Amazon ReInvent about the new family of services targeting media encoding and storage to enable broadcast video workflows.

 # Networking